hackclub/sinerider/README.md

 ![Old SineRider recording](https://i.imgur.com/RttKiF7.gif)

 The game made a minor splash… at least in the puddle where the math games swim.
-In 2015 it was shown at GDC's Experimental Gameplay Workshop:
+In 2015 it appeared at GDC's Experimental Gameplay Workshop:

 [![James Portnow describes SineRider](https://img.youtube.com/vi/rbJTzGNC8Bs/0.jpg)](https://youtu.be/rbJTzGNC8Bs)